JaredHGray/startup/README/README.md

 - make sure to write down the Atlas login credentials correctly in the env file, else you're gonna have issues
 - can use the MongoDB manual to learn how to make specific queries and sort data
 - unable to view data in MongoDB, but it returns stil?
+- whenever changes are made to how Mongo is accessed, restart the service to push the updates through
+- manipulate the cookie to control user authentication, utilizing settings such as secure, http, and sameSite.

 ## Things Learned from Startup